akka/alpakka-samples/alpakka-sample-file-to-elasticsearch/README.md

-# Alpakka sample

-## Tail files added to a directory and publish to Elasticsearch
+# Tail files added to a directory and publish to Elasticsearch

 This sample is a simplified implementation of a log file to Elasticsearch utility @link:[`logstash`](https://www.elastic.co/products/logstash).
 The application will use @extref[Alpakka File](alpakka:file.html) to watch a directory for new file creation events and then tail the files for their contents.